Theodor Herzl: Israeli Flag

 Theodor Herzl

-Theodor (Binyamin Ze’ev) Herzl (1860-1904), founded the Zionist political movement.
+Theodor (Binyamin Ze’ev) Herzl (May 2,1860 - July 3, 1904), founded the Zionist political movement.
 He was born in Budapest in 1860, and educated in the spirit of the German Jewish Enlightenment, as a secular Jew, though his grandfather had been a friend of Rabbi Yehudah Alkalai, a proto-Zionist of an earlier era.
 In 1878 the Herzls moved to Vienna, where Theodor Herzl studied law in the university of Vienna, graduating in 1884.
 However, rather than studying law, Herzl became a writer, a playwright and a journalist, acting as Paris correspondent for influential liberal Vienna newspaper Neue Freie Presse.

 Theodore Herzl - Founder of the Zionist movement

 Herzl proposed to collect funds from Jews around the world by a company which would work toward settling Jews in Palestine. and securing a state.
 Eventually this idea was transformed into the Zionist Organization, the Jewish National Fund and other organizations.
 The Jewish State and Herzl's novel, Altneuland (Old New Land) published in 1902, pictured a Jewish social utopia in Palestine.
 It would be a pluralist, technologically advanced, secular society with equality for Arabs.
 Altneuland became a symbol of the Zionist vision in the Land of Israel.
+It was translated into Hebrew almost simultaneously with the name "Tel-Aviv," which soon became the title of the first Zionist city in Palestine.

 Herzl's ideas were rejected in Western Europe.
 Herzl was turned down by Jewish magnates such as Baron Hirsch and Baron Rothschild.
-Herzl then appealed to the people, organizing the First Zionist Congress in Basle, Switzerland, on August 2931, 1897.
-The congress was historic not just for founding the Zionist movement, but because it was the first time an organized body , representing at least the Jews of the Western world, had been convened since the exile nearly 2000 years ago.
-Herzl's ideas found mass support from the poor Jews of Eastern Europe and Russia.
-At Basle, the Zionist movement resolved to establish a home for the Jewish people in Palestine secured under public law.”
-The World Zionist Organization was established, and Herzl was elected president.
-Herzl wrote in his diary, "At Basle, I founded the Jewish state..
-If not in five years, then certainly in fifty, everyone will realize it.
+Herzl then appealed to the people, organizing the First Zionist Congress in Basle, Switzerland, on August 2931, 1897. (see Theodor Herzl: Address to the first Zionist Congress ) The congress was historic not just for founding the Zionist movement, but because it was the first time an organized body , representing at least the Jews of the Western world, had been convened since the exile nearly 2000 years ago.

 Herzl presided over six Zionist Congresses between 1897 and 1903, setting up the Jewish Colonial Trust, the Jewish National Fund and the movement's newspaper Die Welt.
 After Herzl's death, the movement continued to meet every year except during war.
 In 1936 the center of the Zionist movement moved to Jerusalem.